kostenkoserg/kostenko.blog.src/content/blog/2019/01/github-jbake-blog.md

 Congrats!
 Our new site currently available over world wide web: https://kostenkoserg.github.io

 ![first_github_page](/ru/img/first_github_page.png)
 By the way  you also can use existing domain for your GitHub based site.
+For do that you just need to

+* Add ``A`` records to your DNS provider with GitHub IP's
+* Provide in GitHub project settings your DNS name

 #### Step 2.
 Static blog generation with JBake